JanHerca/urantiapedia/output/wikijs/article/Lawrence_J_Bowman/Avi_Dogim_Emilio_Coppola_and_Steve_Dreier.md

 In 2012 Avi joined Chuck Burton and John Hales on a weeklong bike ride along Erie Canal from Buffalo to Albany.
 Lila also participated by driving her car and doing some sightseeing each day along the way.
 At night she and Avi would stay at B&Bs, while Chuck and John would pitch their tents at designated campgrounds—along with about 500 other bikers.
 Each morning Avi would ride along with the guys for a while and then would say, “Well, I’ve got to get some exercise.”
 And his wiry body would whirl off, leaving the others in the dust.
 Avi had been an avid bike rider for years.

-GOOGLE MAPS SHOWS that the distance from the Dogims’ condo tower to the one in Fort Lee, NJ, where Steve and Bobbie Dreier live, is just 1.2 miles.
+Google Maps shows that the distance from the Dogims’ condo tower to the one in Fort Lee, NJ, where Steve and Bobbie Dreier live, is just 1.2 miles.
 Knowing Barbara (her real name) as I do, she likely frequently walks that distance. **Steve Dreier** probably did not.
 I understand that their apartment looks out on George Washington Bridge.

 Bobbie taught grade school for 37 years.
 Steve was a chemistry professor and later chair of the chemistry department at New York City Technical College in Brooklyn.